NeneWang/learn-programming/python/project/project-3a.md

-:::tip You were accused as the Impostor
+:::tip You were accused as the imposter
-- Write in the chat your defense to convince the fleet that you are **not the impostor**!
+- Write in the chat your defense to convince the fleet that you are **not the imposter**!
 - Try talking about Bruno -> This is the trick not to get ejected
 - Try entering nothing -> It should just print `you: ` and not have the chat react
 :::